 Mary Lou Sundberg explains how memorizing two phonemic systems is developmentally infeasible for five year olds.

 About Our Program Author

-Mary Lou Sundberg, author of the Sunform Alphabet System, taught elementary school and special education for thirty years.
-It was there she became the teacher of a student who could not recall how to draw alphabet symbols or elicit the correct sounds of the alphabet letters through traditional methods of rote memory teaching.
-Mary Lou’s commitment and persistence to correct this type of challenge lead her back to earn an M.A. from Northwestern University in speech pathology.
-It was through her focus and determination that Mary Lou designed and created a revolutionary research-based program using unique pictures to transform abstract non-phonetic symbols of the English alphabet into meaningful phonetic letters, laying a solid foundation for beginning reading/writing/spelling.
+Mary Lou Sundberg taught elementary school and special education for thirty years.
+She also held an M.A. in speech pathology from Northwestern University.
+While working at Lake Bluff School District 65, Mary Lou became the teacher of a student who could not recall how to draw alphabet symbols or elicit the correct sounds of the alphabet letters through traditional methods of rote memory teaching.
+Through focus and determination, Mary Lou designed and created neurologically integrated pictographs for each letter, transforming the abstract non-phonetic symbols of the English alphabet into meaningful phonetic letters.

-Mary Lou’s “neurologically integrated” innovation activated both the right and left sides of her student’s brain, simultaneously teaching picture names (not letter names), mnemonic motor movements that eliminate reversals, and alliterations with each letter sound.
+This innovation in alphabetic instruction activated both the right and left sides of her student’s brain, simultaneously teaching picture names, mnemonic motor movements that eliminate reversals, and alliterations with each letter sound (while acknowledging but not teaching the letter names).
 It worked so well that her student learned the entire alphabet in the following two weeks and, eventually, earned a graduate degree!

-Mary Lou was a passionate educator whose lifetime contribution to the field of reading instruction greatly advanced beginning literacy instruction.
-Thanks to her vision, persistence, and refusal to let long term illness slow her down, it is now possible for every student to rapidly acquire their beginning letter sounds and formulations to automaticity by learning the Sunform Alphabet System.
-Mary Lou’s work literally unlocked the English alphabet code for every student, and the people who met her will never forget her amazing accomplishment.
+Mary Lou was a passionate educator whose lifetime contribution to the field of reading instruction greatly improved beginning literacy outcomes for the thousands of students who have received Sunform instruction over the years.
+Thanks to her vision, persistence, and refusal to let long term illness slow her down, it is now possible for every student to rapidly acquire their beginning letter sounds and formulations to automaticity.
+The people who met Mary Lou will never forget her and her amazing accomplishment.